KSP-KOS/KOS/doc/source/commands/communication.rst

     currently available (because the required mod isn't installed, or the system is disabled in the settings) it will not be shown in lists of available managers.

-    StockConnectivityManager
+    PermitAllConnectivityManager
-      This manager will ignore all connectivity limitations.
+      This manager will permit all connectivity at all times.
 Connections between vessels, home, and control always show as being connected.
 This is the equivalent of setting ``CONFIG:RT`` to ``False`` under the former system.
 It is possible kOS will be unable to use all features if this